-I recently finished my first draft of Miriam’s story, my work-in-progress to release in 2021.
+When this was originally posted, I had recently finished my first draft of Miriam’s Song, the book that released in 2021.
 To say hers was an easy story to tell would be lying.
-As is true of pretty much every woman in Scripture, in order to understand Miriam, I had to understand her brother Moses.
+As is true of pretty much every woman in Scripture, in order to understand Miriam, I had to understand the men in her life, particularly her brother Moses.

-You see, tucked into all of the trips Moses made up Mount Sinai and the people wondering what happened to him and Aaron weakening and giving into their desire for a god of gold, was something I hadn’t really pondered before—this one truth:
+Tucked into all of the trips Moses made up Mount Sinai while the people wondered what happened to him, I discovered this one truth:

 God wanted a relationship with people, but there was one problem that I think even Christians overlook.

 We miss the problem if we don’t travel with Moses up Mount Sinai.
-If we don’t stand with the children of Israel at the foot of that mountain and hear the thunder of God’s voice, the blast of the ram’s horn, the earthquake that nearly sent them flat on their faces, or feel the fierce terror that gripped those people in that day.
-If we don’t go back and read those sections of Scripture and step into their sandals to feel what they might have felt, or hear what God said to Moses, we won’t get it.
+We need to stand with the children of Israel at the foot of that mountain, hear the thunder of God’s voice and the blast of the ram’s horn.
+Feel the earthquake that nearly flattened them.
+Feel the fierce terror that gripped those people in that day.
+If we don’t go back and step into their sandals, we won’t get it.

 To put it succinctly, though I encourage you to read it in Exodus, God wanted to meet with the people.
 He truly wanted relationship with them.
 But His Holiness would not allow it because when holiness comes into contact with sin, sin either has to be punished or satisfied/appeased/forgiven.